Postgraduate Taught Applicants

-For most of our courses, this is the quickest and easiest way to apply.
+For most of our courses, applying online is the quickest and easiest way to apply.
 There are some exceptions - find out more about applying for PGCE, MA Social Work, and Hull York Medical School courses.

 Applying online means you can to track the progress of your application and upload supporting documents.